Checking in daily to maintain focus #73

 Good for you!
 I too don’t mind drinking around me any more but if I had an open bottle of wine around I would be in trouble.
 Grateful that you poured it out!

 @Catmama23 good luck Lauren.
 Don’t go into it with feelings of past disappointments.
 I’m glad that you are seeking better employment and not just settling for where you are at.
 Grateful that you are not drinking as a way to deal with your manager.
-Wishing you luck with your job search :pray:t4:
+Wishing you luck with your job search :folded_hands:t4:

 @Climbin those sites are never easy.
 I only dipped my toes in a few many years ago and it really was a ego deflater.
 Don’t get discouraged!

 @JMS19 it is hard to keep busy during the cold winter months.
 Maybe take up a hobby like puzzles, coloring in adult coloring books or paint by numbers or baking/ cooking some new and exciting.
 Feb 1st is a ways away so you do have time to gather more sober days and strength.
 If you still feel wobbly at that point (which is completely normal in early sobriety) then are you able to not go?
 Or you could be on antibiotics or make yourself the DD.
-You are doing great so far…keep this momentum going :muscle:t4:
+You are doing great so far…keep this momentum going :flexed_biceps:t4:

 @Mira_D congratulations on your 4 days smoking free :clap:t4:.
 Good lord…that incident sounds scatas hell.
 Glad you were there for the little guy.
 Of course it effected you.
 Big hugs to you.
 Hope the guy is safe and well :people_hugging: